Kinds of types

 A first-class module type

-.
-(We may be able to improve this, analyzingS
+(module S)has kindvalue mod non_float.
+(We may be able to improve this, analyzingSfor mode-crossing opportunities.) -

 The type

-must be a subkind ofany mod non_null separable
+'a arrayhas kindmutable_data with 'a.
+The kind of'amust be a subkind ofany mod non_null separable. -

 The type

-must be a subkind ofany mod non_null separable
+'a iarrayhas kindimmutable_data with 'a.
+The kind of'amust be a subkind ofany mod non_null separable. -

 The type